chefdommm/Fin-Tech-Assignment-1/README.md

 - there is limit of $1,000,000.00 that can be converted in bitcoin.

-<pre>Which technologies are they currently using, and how are they implementing them? </pre>
+* Which technologies are they currently using, and how are they implementing them?

 Mogo Finance Technology Inc.is using up to 47 different tech products and services and 68 diffent technologies  to provide a streamline fortified service to thier users.